Niraj-Amatya/Niraj-Amatya.github.io/README.md

 ------

-### Purpose
+## Purpose

 This is my protfolio website and the purpose of this website is to demonstrate my technical skills in designing and development.
 Desigining  a website takes time and it needs proper planning and documentation.
 This website will  show my project planning ability to perform any task.
 It demonstrates my capabilities to plan, design, implement and deploy a website.

 This will improve my exposure to others in the industry.
 Potential employer will be able to know a little bit about myself through this website.
-More than that it is also a way to utilise my skills that I have learned so far (HTML, CSS, SASS and Git) by building this website.
+More than that it is also a way to utilise my skills that I have learned so far (HTML, CSS, SASS and Git) by using them in this website.

-### Functationality and Features
+## Functationality and Features

 The website was built with simplicty and cleanness in mind, so that there is less distraction for the users.
 However, I have  used some features  to engage the user and make it easier to navigate.